 The shape of this density function is very close to a Normal distribution as the QQ plot testifies:

+This tendency for mean estimators to tend to a Normal distribution is proven by the Central Limit theorem.
 So by fitting a Normal distribution, the probability for the estimator to be greater than 0 can be calculated analytically.
 In this example the Normal distribution is defined by a mean of 0.0026579 and a standard deviation of 0.0166741, which yielded a probability of 59%.
-If we were to count the number of strictly positive estimator occurences and divide by our overall estimator sample size, we find a probability of 59.73%.
+If we were to count the number of strictly positive estimator occurrences and divide by our overall estimator sample size, we find a probability of 59.73%.
 Both results are fairly consistent with one another.

 In summary, there is a little more than a 40% chance for this strategy to be a waste of time and risk capital.
 It seems pretty high for a risk averse trader, but probably quite low for an aggressive speculator.
 This is where subjectivity kicks in, and everyone will find a level at which they are comfortable operating at.